 Partner | New Haven

 At a time of loss, it is important to avoid a protracted administrative process.
 Our leading lawyers offer a seamless international service, helping families, executors and trustees to handle even the most complex estates and head off potential issues.

 We have acted for many generations of executors, trustees and beneficiaries to distribute assets in an efficient and sensitive way.

-Services include drafting applications for grants of representation so that if necessary you can manage assets before probate is completed, and coordination of different tax regimes to avoid ‘double tax’ on your inheritance.
+Services include drafting applications for grants of representation so that if necessary, you can manage assets before probate is completed, and coordinate different tax regimes to avoid 'double tax' on your inheritance.
 We can also act as executors and trustees, either individually or through WITCO, our UK trust corporation.